 - open source internet searches

-- other regulators in the UK and abroad
+- other regulators in the United Kingdom (UK) and abroad

 - police forces in UK and abroad

 - references provided to the Commission.